Avoca AI Just Hit $1B by Answering Plumber Phones — Why Vertical AI Is the Real Unicorn Play in 2026

 The Bigger Picture

-Avoca’s $1B valuation is the clearest signal yet that the application layer is now its own asset class.
+When Avoca AI hit $1B valuation, it became the clearest signal yet that the application layer is now its own asset class.
 The unicorn isn’t the model anymore.
 It’s the agent that uses the model to actually do a job.

 Frequently Asked Questions